mdeinum/mdeinum.github.io/_posts/2020-07-03-Autowired-Field-Null.md

 }
 ```

 Will also result in a `NullPointerException`.
 This small sample is propably quite obvious as the new instance is created outside of the Spring `ApplicationContext`.
 Here you actually have 2 instances of the `HelloWorldService`, 1 inside the `ApplicationContext` and the one freshly constructed.
 Sometimes it might be more subtle and the bean creation happens inside an `@Bean` method in an `@Configuration` class.
-Like as part of tcreating a `FilterRegistrationBean` in Spring Boot or a configuration enhancement in Spring Security.
+Like as part of creating a `FilterRegistrationBean` in Spring Boot or a configuration enhancement in Spring Security.

 ```java
 @Bean